 Flexible Observed rides: If you are keen to progress, you can inform the Training Coordinator who will endeavour to arrange for you to be assigned to additional observers who have capacity.

-Associate Group Training (AGT): AGT’s are held on the Sunday following the first Tuesday (Group Night) every month.
-AGT’s consists of a short Roadcraft talk, usually delivered by an Observer.
+Group Training (GT): GT’s are held on the Sunday following the first Tuesday (Group Night) every month.
+GT’s consists of a short Roadcraft talk, usually delivered by an Observer.
 You will be then be assigned to an Observer, other than your assigned Observer, giving you a valuable opportunity to obtain another opinion of your riding.

 Slow Riding and Machine Handling: Carried out at a ‘safe off-road’ venue, Associates and Full Members can practice skills that include: figure of 8, U-Turns, slalom around cones, swerve test, braking including emergency stops, manoeuvring, picking up techniques, counter steering and machine check.